TUTORIAL :: Beginner’s crochet | make a fabric basket

 Learn to crochet.
 Make lovely crochet fabric baskets.
 Use up fabric scraps and upcycle thrifted sheets and tablecloths.
 Make your own rag rope.
 It’s all here!

 I love making these fabric baskets – there’s only one crochet stitch to learn and it’s a great craft to pick up when you have a spare minute.
 Perfect for in front of the TV or in the car when you’re waiting for the kids’ sport to finish.
 The chunky fabric yarn also means the baskets are fast to make.
 If you haven’t done any crochet before this is a good place to start and you get impressive and practical results!

 I’ve made baskets using fabric yarn, rag rope that I’ve made and and rag rope that’s available for purchase.
-The baskets in the photos below are made from rag rope from Gypsy River.
+The baskets in the photos below are made from rag rope that I purchased.
 Rag rope makes a thicker and chunkier basket, although both rag rope and fabric yarn baskets are really sturdy.
 If you don’t have fabric to make your own rag rope – or you can’t be bothered – the bought version is great.
 A spool of it will make a large basket measuring about 32 x 13 cm (12.5 x 5 inches) like the one below.